lukamilosevic11/rimac-video-editor/README.md

 ![VideoEditor](rimacVideoEditor.png)

+You can see example of this application here: https://www.youtube.com/watch?v=MvrHEwUIgR4

 # What is this? :book:
 This is a `QtQuick` (Qt5/QML) application which which is part of assignment for Softrepresents a small video editor for the `Linux Ubuntu` operating system.
 User can add several overlays to the video: